ncannasse/hss/README.md

     font-family : $myfont;
 }

-// less or scss syntax will also works
+// scss syntax will also works
-@myfont  : Arial;
 $mycolor : #ddd;
 ```
 Variables are a very good way to avoid replacing everything in a CSS file every time you want to change a single color value.
 It also helps designers to remember and easily locate the main colors that are used in a given website.